FrederikNorlyk/wanikani-autocomplete-browser-extension/README.md

 Download the extension for Firefox [here](https://addons.mozilla.org/en-US/firefox/addon/wanikani-autocomplete/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search).

 Go to [Personal Access Tokens](https://www.wanikani.com/settings/personal_access_tokens) and generate a new token.
-It only needs the permission called `all_data:read`.
-The extension needs an API token from WaniKani to collect the possible autocomplete suggestions.
+It does not need any extra permissions, so don't select any when asked to.
+The extension needs the API token from WaniKani to collect the possible autocomplete suggestions, and will not work without one.

 <img src="screenshots/settings.png" alt="Screenshot of the WaniKani settings page">